Jebadeiah/web_scraper/README.md

 There are also problems that I solved while working on this project.
 Those can be found in the following path - web_scraper > Web Scraper > Problems

+This repo got messed up, so some of the problems can be found in the 'Topics' directory.